FireFoxHD/Geotagger/README.md

- <center> # Geotagger </center>
+# Geotagger
 A simple application that uses the geo-location web API to plot location kn a map with a message popup

 Technologies used :

-Node.js
+Node.js,
-express
+express,
-Geolocation web API
+Geolocation web API and
 leaflet API

-App was made for the purpose of learning backend development
+ This app was made for the purpose of learning backend development.